 Empaths attract narcissists

 Today I will be talking about my ex Mark and why I attract narcissists.
-This is the 15th in a series of posts about “My journey through anxiety, panic disorder, depression and psychosis.“ Read about how I attract secret narcissists.
+This is the 15th in a series of posts about “My journey through anxiety, panic disorder, depression and psychosis.“ Read about how I attract men with narcissistic behaviours.
 You can read parts I, II, III, IV, V, VI, VII, VIII, IX, X, XI, XII, XIII and XIV for the backstory.
 It might make more sense.

 My last post ended with “We’ll look at How to leave a narcissist in my next post.”
-However, I think it might be worth telling you firstly of my final relationship with an almost deadly narcissist, Andrew.
+However, I think it might be worth telling you firstly of my final relationship with Andrew.

 Things happened so quickly